-As public companies rush to comply with the end-of-year 2018 deadline for ASC 842 and IFRS 16 lease accounting requirements, the threat of potential impact of a restatement to financials loomed if initiative was not completed on time.
+As public companies rushed to comply with deadlines for ASC 842 and IFRS 16 lease accounting requirements, the threat of potential impact of a restatement to financials loomed if the initiative was not completed on time.
 As part of the overall lease accounting compliance initiative, a thorough risk assessment should be undertaken.
 This exercise can also help with the resource allocation necessary for a project of this scope.

-Here is an overview of the potential impact a restatement of financials may have on public companies which miss compliance deadlines.
+Here is an overview of the potential impact a restatement of financials may have on public companies which miss compliance deadlines, or more likely proceed with filing statements with incomplete or inaccurate information.

 Two types of restatements: Big R versus little r